nadirarfi/dev-kit/README.md

   export EMAIL_ADDRESS="example@metallica.com"
   ```

+6. **My personal ZSH and VSCode profile configurations**:
+- In the directory configs I keep both my zshrc and vscode profile config which includes most of the extensions I use

 ## Enjoy!

 Feel free to tweak it, fork it, or just use it as-is.
 This setup works great for me, and I hope it helps you get up and running faster too!